alvsanand/apify-your-infra-with-crossplane/docs/index.md

   - navigation
   - toc
 ---
-# Welcome to ACW (Another Crossplane Workshop)
+# APIfy your infra with Crossplane

 ![Crossplane](assets/images/crossplane-banner.png)

 [Crossplane](https://crossplane.io/) is an open source [Cloud Native Compute Foundation](https://www.cncf.io/) project that transforms a [Kubernetes](https://kubernetes.io/) cluster into a universal control plane.

-In this workshop, you will be able to learn what Crossplane is and why is so disruptive.
+In this workshop, you will be able to learn how to create an API to deploy your infrastructure using Crossplane.

 ## Goals